rey-dal/projet_compreve/README.md

   - XML
 - Preserve all applied filters in exports
 - Download complete or filtered datasets
+- Display of filters and sort before and after export

 #### 5. User Interface
 - Clean and intuitive design
 - Responsive layout
 - Easy-to-use filter controls
 - Clear data presentation
+- One-click copy functionality for messages and usernames

 ### Installation